MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineDirectoryTenant.md

 ```

 ## DESCRIPTION
-**Note**: Starting with Teams PowerShell Module 4.0, this cmdlet will be deprecated on 30th April 2022.
+**Note**: Starting with Teams PowerShell Module 4.0, this cmdlet will be deprecated.
 Use the Get-CsTenant or  Get-CsOnlineDialInConferencingBridge cmdlet to view information previously present in Get-CsOnlineDirectoryTenant.

 Use the Get-CsOnlineDirectoryTenant cmdlet to retrieve tenant parameters like AnnouncementsDisabled, NameRecordingDisabled and Bridges from the Business Voice Directory.